BabylonJS/Documentation/content/features/featuresDeepDive/animation/animation_introduction.md

 The following terms will have the given meaning within the How_To about animating.

 - _Performer_ an item that can be animated, could be a mesh, a light or camera for example.
+Performers can, however, be more than just a node in the scene.
+The performer can also be a value like a color property on a shader, the intensity property of a light, or even the weight property on an another animation.

 - _Frame_ - an animation frame not a rendered frame of the scene.